dotnet/wpf/roadmap.md

 Additionally,  Issues filed prior to July 10th are also being triaged.
 Issues filed in 2020 will be triaged first based on number of reactions/comments, and we expect to complete doing so by the middle of 20H2.
 Issues filed before 2020 will be triaged after that based on number of reactions/comments.

 #### EVALUATING PULL REQUESTS
-In order to enable progress for the community on the WPF project, before the test infrastructure work is completed to enable broader community pull requests, we intend to pick 1-2 code pull requests from the community to manually integrate into the project each month.
-This is our team's commitment being until our resourcing for WPF ramps-up.
+We will begin merging contributions from the community on the WPF repo by picking 1-2 PRs from the community to manually test and integrate per month.
+When the test infrastructure work is completed we will enable broader community pull request merging.
+This is our team's commitment until our resourcing for WPF ramps-up.
 #### Code PRs considered at this time will be based on:
 •	Recency
 •	Extent of Reactions (Likes, comments)